-Figure 10: Monitoring Network in the BRL B Project Zone

 Data Management and Assessment

 In 2017, the Florida Watershed Information Network (WIN) replaced the Florida Storage and Retrieval (STORET) database.
 WIN now serves as the primary repository of ambient water quality data for the state of Florida.
 Water quality data from the WIN database are used for impaired waters rule assessments and TMDL development.
 Ambient water quality data collected as part of the BMAP will be uploaded into WIN for long-term storage and availability.
 All BMAP data providers have agreed to upload ambient water quality data to WIN at least quarterly, upon completion of the appropriate quality assurance/quality control (QA/QC) checks.